matijakolaric-com/django-music-publisher/docs/manual_works.rst

    Add work view, minimal example with default settings

 The view for adding and changing works is shown in the image above.
-It is the most complex view in Django Music Publisher.
+It is the most complex view in Django-Music-Publisher.
 It has several parts, so let us cover them one by one.

 General
 +++++++